Two-ends Furstenberg estimates in the plane: Proof of the main theorem

 \end{theorem}

 For convenience, we introduce the following definition.

 \begin{definition} Let $v\in(0,1]$.
-For a tube $T\in\ZR^n$ with cross-section radius $v$ and length $1$, let $\cl[T]$ be the family of lines interesting $T$ that make an angle $\leq v$ with the coreline of $T$.
+For a tube $T\in\ZR^n$ with cross-section radius $v$ and length $1$, let $\cl[T]$ be the family of lines intersecting $T$ that make an angle $\leq v$ with the coreline of $T$.
 Given a set of lines $L$, define

 \end{definition}

 \begin{remark} \rm

 The necessity of $\ga_{Y,t^\ast}^{-1/2}$ in \eqref{eq: Thm2.1} can be seen by the following examples: